 …and garbage men were collecting these bags for disposal.

 As the sky grew darker, the provodnitsas were warning people to enter the carriages and then the train left Ulan Ude for the last tiny stretch on the Trans Siberian Main Line towards Vladivostok.

-The Trans Mongolian Railway branch from Ulan Ude (Zaudinskiy) to Nauschki and the Russian – Mongolian border
+The Trans Mongolian Railway branch from Ulan Ude (Zaudinskiy) to Naushki and the Russian – Mongolian border

 There are not much pictures for the last part of the journey through Russia, partly because it was too dark outside, partly because photography at borders is not allowed.
 Therefore I have some pics of obligatory administrative paperwork needed before passing the border.